dfinity/ic-staking-documentation/docs/3-maximum-ease--staking-option/3-maximum-ease-staking-option.md

 {:toc}

 * * *
-# Easiest option: How to stake
+# Maximum ease option: How to stake

-If you choose to stake with the **easiest option**, this chapter is for you.
+If you choose to stake with the **maximum ease option**, this chapter is for you.
 It is a very short chapter.

 * * *
 ## 5 steps to stake